kaneoriley/homage/README.md

 }
 ```

+The `icon` field is the name of a drawable resource included in your application.
+If the specified name is invalid,
+the value of `library.getIconResource()` will be `-1`, otherwise it will be the resource ID of the drawable.

 The following are valid values for the `license` field: "cc0", "cc3", "apache2", "bsd2", "bsd3", "lgpl3", "mit"

 If you need to include any custom licenses, then enter the key you use to add the license to your `Homage`